Shanta Durga’s Grace: Ending the Shiva–Vishnu Conflict and Restoring Cosmic Harmony

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Who is Shanta Durga?
+Who is Shanta Durga in this legend?

-Shanta Durga is revered as the Goddess of Universal Peace who mediates the conflict between Vishnu and Shiva.
-She embodies the balance of preservation and transformation through compassionate intelligence.
+Shanta Durga is presented as the Goddess of Universal Peace and the compassionate form of the Divine Mother.
+In the story, she mediates the conflict between Vishnu and Shiva and restores cosmic balance.

-What is the Hari–Hara episode teaching?
+What is the Hari-Hara conflict described in the post?

-How does Shanta Durga restore harmony?
+How does Shanta Durga restore harmony between Vishnu and Shiva?